 Frequently lift or carry light objects including firearms and recovered property.
 Occasionally lift or carry 50 lbs., or larger with assistance to move victims at the scene of an accident or to assist elderly or disabled persons who have fallen in their homes or elsewhere; and 50 lbs. when recovering property such as TV's.

 Vision to observe suspects; drive patrol car.
-Visual discrimination required to distinguish and identify suspects clothing, features, license plates; must have good night vision and color perception.
+Visual discrimination required to distinguish and identify suspects clothing, features, and license plates; must have good night vision and color perception.

 Handling ability required to restrain suspects; use firearms, files, radio, or equipment; recover property; vacuum and to clean windows and wash vehicles.